-I lost my job, where I was going to be a youth counsellor at a shelter to traumatized housing unstable survivors of child abuse, because I am a chronically suicidal, traumatized, housing unstable survivor of child abuse.
+I lost my job, where I was going to be a youth counsellor at a shelter for traumatized housing unstable survivors of child abuse, because I am a chronically suicidal, traumatized, housing unstable survivor of child abuse.

-I lost my "healthcare" insurance, because I tried to take care of myself by seeking what this country calls mental "health""care".
+I lost my "health""care" insurance, because I tried to take care of myself by seeking what this country calls mental "health""care".

 It's hard for me to have faith in this world.
 I used to have too much faith, and placed it in all the wrong hands.

 I think I was asking the wrong question.

 I think what I was trying to say was,